buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcElementAssemblyTypeEnum.md

 Assembled reinforcement elements.

 ### RIGID_FRAME
-A structure built up of beams, columns, etc. with moment-resisting joints, such as gantry
+A structure built up of beams, columns, etc. with moment-resisting joints, such as gantry.

 ### SLAB_FIELD
 Slabs, laid out in one plane.